cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 See :ref:`Getting Started <getting-started-index>` and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.

+- Designed to run in a standalone environment, for development and testing
+- Uses LevelDB/Local File System as the storage technology
+- Uses Java Threads as the processing abstraction (via Apache Twill)

 .. _distributed-data-application-platform: